blackhaker0802/gophish/README.md

 After finding bugs and suggesting solutions to <a href="https://github.com/An0nUD4Y/blackeye">An0nUD4Y</a> he gave me permission to fix the tool and rewrite the entire thing from bash to python and implement some changes of my own.

-**Fixes:**
+**Fixes/Changes:**

-  1) Broken URL link to send victim
+  1) Broken URL link to send clients

-  2) Broken clone pages
+  2) New shortened url to send clients

+  3) Added site name to the url to send clients

-  3) Adding sessions to PHP (ip.php)
+  4) Adding sessions to PHP

+  5) Broken clone pages

-  4) Server stays running until you shut it down (beware this is risky if left open long enough to trace back)
+  6) Server stays running until you shut it down (beware this is risky if left open long enough to trace back)

   **Disclaimer**